mibs510/DigitalVAR/README.md

 mount it, and (b) to set Thunar's default view as 'detailed list'.

 ### server/vmlinuz - Kernel
-We used Clonezilla SE stable release (2.5.1-16) as the base image for our modified copy.
-The kernel that was shipped out with (4.9.0-2-amd64) was infact missing some entries in the modules.alias file for newer hardware.
-So I decided to update to the latest kernel (4.18.7 - as of 9/9/2018).

-The kernel modules are located in three different places!!!
- * initrd.img (/lib/modules) - Server and PXE use
- * /lib/modules - Server use after initrd.img
- * /tftpboot/nbi_root/lib/modules - PXE use, after initrd.img is done /tftpboot/nbi_root directory gets mounted as /

-The steps below summarize what needs to be done so that filesystem.squashfs & the intial ramdisk can utilize the new kernel modules.
-All three locations must have the same exact modules.
+Follow the steps below to update the Linux kernel.
+The linux Kernel is located in two locations.
+The first being in the live folder inside the USB drive that allows our servers to boot Clonezilla in secure mode.
+THe second location is critical to our workflow and allows us to image computers without disabling secure boot.
+This copy of the Linux kernel is located inside of squash filesystem.

+Note: We cannot use a custom compiled kernel.
+This is because we want to use a signed boot loader without the need to disable secure boot on each computer we image.
+We can only do this if we download a signed copy of the kernel which isn't modifiable.

-* Download the latest stable kernel from [http://kernel.org/](http://kernel.org)
+* Download the latest Clonezilla Ubuntu AMD64 zip from [https://clonezilla.org/downloads.php](https://clonezilla.org/downloads.php)
-* Untar it: `tar xvf linux-*.tar.xz`
+* Unzip it: `uzip clonezilla-live-*.zip`
-* `cd linux-*`
+* `cd clonezilla-live-*`
-* `make menuconfig`

-   Include all desired modules, I included: iSCSi, SCSi, PATA, SATA, NVMe, Ethernet, USB Ethernet, 802.11, and all filesystems

-   `make allmodconfig` did not yield a usable kernel and modules
-* `make -j 16` (16 = CPU cores * 2)
-* `mkdir install`
-* `INSTALL_MOD_PATH="install" make modules_install`
+Copy the following into server/secure-netboot:
-* `cp arch/x86/boot/bzImage /path/to/DigitalVAR/server/vmlinuz`
+* `cp live/vmlinuz /path/to/DigitalVAR/server/secure-netboot`
-* Delete old modules: `rm -rf /path/to/DigitalVAR/server/initrd-root/lib/modules/*`
-* Delete unneeded symlinks: `rm -rf install/lib/modules/*/{build,source}`
-* Strip debugging symbols from kernel modules: `find install/ -iname "*.ko" -exec strip --strip-debug {} \;`
-* Copy new modules: `cp -r install/lib/modules/* /path/to/DigitalVAR/server/initrd-root/lib/modules`
+* `cp live/initrd.img /path/to/DigitalVAR/server/secure-netboot`
+Then unsquash filesystem.squashfs to get the signed shim and grubnet bootloader
-* Go back to this repo: `cd /path/to/DigitalVAR`
+* `cd live`
-* Rebuild initial ramdisk `./rebuild.sh initrd`
-* Test initial ramdisk (Optional, kernel should not panic, will dump you into busybox bash if successful):
-  `./rebuild.sh test-initrd`
+* `sudo unsquashfs filesystem.squashfs`
+Copy the following files into server/secure-netboot:
+* `cp squashfs-root/usr/lib/shim/shimx64.efi.signed.latest /path/to/DigitalVAR/server/secure-netboot/shimx64.efi`
+* `cp squashfs-root/usr/lib/grub/x86_64-efi-signed/grubnetx64.efi.signed /path/to/DigitalVAR/server/secure-netboot/grubx64.efi`
-* Rebuild the server filesystem.squashfs to propigate drivers (Not needed until complete with all other modifications):
+* Rebuild the server filesystem.squashfs:
   `./rebuild.sh server`
+Copy the following into the Clonezilla USB boot drive:
+* `/path/to/latest/downloaded/clonezilla-zip/live/vmlinuz` -> /path/to/Clonezilla-USB/live
+* `/path/to/latest/downloaded/clonezilla-zip/live/initrd.img` -> /path/to/Clonezilla-USB/live
+* `/path/to/DigitalVAR/server/filesystem.squashfs` -> /path/to/Clonezilla-USB/live

 ### Deploying
-Copy initrd.img, filesystem.squahfs, and vmlinuz to /path/to/CLONER SE/live
+Copy initrd.img, filesystem.squashfs, and vmlinuz to /path/to/CLONER SE/live